 WordPress is now a growing community of developers, designers, and bloggers.
 In 2017, WordPress redesigned its user experience with a new editor called Gutenberg.
 The latest version, WordPress 5.0 (Bebo), includes a new and improved showcase theme.
-Major industries are finally seeing the value of the platform.
+Major industries continue to see the value of the platform.

 What is WordPress used for?

 In the beginning, WordPress was mainly used to create blogs.
 Fast-forward to today, the software has improved, and you can create any type of website you want.
-You can build business websites, professional portfolios, hobby blogs, mobile applications, membership sites, and e-commerce stores.
+You can build hobby or lifestyle blogs, professional portfolios, business websites, e-commerce stores, mobile applications, and membership sites.